arunenfin/reactjs/basic-react-app-with-routing.md

 ## Install `create-react-app`
  - Open a new terminal.
 Install `create-react-app` globally by running `npm i -g create-react-app`
 ## Create a ReactJs application
- - Create a new react application called `newapp` by running `create-react-app newapp`.
-This will create a folder called `newapp` and install the required packages.
+ - Create a new react application called `basicapp` by running `create-react-app basicapp`.
+This will create a folder called `basicapp` and install the required packages.
- - Open the `newapp` folder in Visual Studio Code and press ``Ctrl + ` `` to open the terminal.
+ - Open the `basicapp` folder in Visual Studio Code and press ``Ctrl + ` `` to open the terminal.
 Run `npm start`.
 This will start the app in development mode.
 ## Add new components
 There are two types of components - function components and class components.
 Class components have access to [state](https://reactjs.org/docs/state-and-lifecycle.html) and component [lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html).
  - Create a folder called `components` in the src folder.